Artists · Soloists · Ferenc Vizi · piano

 He has since performed as a recital soloist and with orchestras principally in Europe.
 As a chamber musician Ferenc Vizi has also performed with Henri Demarquette, Raphaël Perraud, Jean-Marc Phillips-Varjabedian, Alexis Cardenas Benoît Fromanger and Richard Galliano.
 In 2014 he joined the Brancusi Trio with the violinist Ann-Estelle Médouze and the cellist Laura Buruiana

 Ferenc Vizi has created a programme with the Ensemble Cifra that brings together Liszt’s Rhapsodies with traditional Hungarian gypsy music and was first performed at the Scène nationale de Martigues and the Lisztomanias Festival in Châteauroux.
-Rhapsodies – Liszt and the Hungarian Gypsies has since toured extensibly throughout France, most recently at the Théâtre Impérial in Compiègne, and will be performed at the Nancy and Montpellier operas during the 2016-2017 season.
+Rhapsodies – Liszt and the Hungarian Gypsies has since toured extensibly throughout France, most recently at the Théâtre Impérial in Compiègne, and the Nancy and Montpellier operas.

 "His performance is deeply ancored in the keyboard, at times bouncy, (what an extraordinary left hand!), whose seriousness is at times enlivened by a playfulness caracteristic of the composer.
 Vizi likes fracture and accident as much as meditation.
 He gives the final variations their unfathomable melanconia, making their lines sing in such a bel canto fashion, yet never distorting the text for the sake of emotion.
 Ferenc Vizi is like an Old Sage."